-In Darian Leader's Stealing the Mona Lisa: What Art Stops Us From Seeing, one finds an example that illustrates another key characteristic shared by art and analysis: their relation to distance and absence.
+In Darian Leader's Stealing the Mona Lisa: What Art Stops Us From Seeing, 149 one finds an example that illustrates another key characteristic shared by art and analysis: their relation to distance and absence.
 This example further links art and analysis as practices of the impossible.
 Exploring the theft of Leonardo's Mona Lisa from the Louvre, carried out by Vincenzo Peruggia in 1911 and the subsequent queues of people wanting to look at the empty space left by the stolen painting, Leader explores what art can give people, its relation to desire, and the visual seduction it represents.
 He proposes that, rather than humans being image-capturing devices, it is in fact the other way round: images are human capturing devices, especially in their absence.
-50 People seeing the empty space of the Mona Lisa did not queue for the sight of the actual painting.
+150 People seeing the empty space of the Mona Lisa did not queue for the sight of the actual painting.
 Leader plays with the idea of desiring objects, of objects embodying the enigmatic, invasive and malevolent dimension of the look of the Other, our internalised image of language and the law.
-Luring and deceiving are, for Leader and for Lacan, intrinsic to the image.
-What we cannot see, what is lacking from visual reality is what attracts our look.
+151 Luring and deceiving are, for Leader and for Lacan, intrinsic to the image.
+152 What we cannot see, what is lacking from visual reality is what attracts our look.
 He illustrates this with examples from Francis Bacon's work, which, for Leader, include something that resists being turned into an image (a scream, a breath of air).
 This absence from the field of vision is based around an impossibility rather than a prohibition.
 Desire and seduction rely on a certain distance, even absence as described in Leader's example; or the impossibility to obtain the desired object.
-Distance to the analyst is necessary for transference, exploration of Lacan's statement 'There is no sexual relation', in which he explores the phallic function and Woman as Other to herself, in Jean-Claude Milner's study on Man and Woman as inscribed in language, and in Colete Soler's exploration of Lacan's perspective on women.
-Fink, The Lacanian Subject, pp. 98-125; Jean-Claude Milner, 'Extracts from For the Love of Language' (L'Amour de la Langue [1978]), tr. by Ann Banfield, in Jacques Lacan, Critical Evaluations in Cultural Theory, ed. by Slavoj Žižek, vol. II: Philosophy, London: Routledge, 2003, pp. 319-34r; Colette Soler, What Lacan Said about Women: a Psychoanalytic Study (Ce que Lacan disait des femmes: Étude de psychanalyse [2003]), tr. by John Holland, New York: Other Press, 2006.
+153 Distance to the analyst is necessary for transference, and thus, for the treatment to take place.

+Subject, pp. 98-125; Jean-Claude Milner, 'Extracts from For the Love of Language' (L'Amour de la Langue [1978]), tr. by Ann Banfield, in Jacques Lacan, Critical Evaluations in Cultural Theory, ed. by Slavoj Žižek, vol. II: Philosophy, London: Routledge, 2003, pp. 319-341; Colette Soler, What Lacan Said about Women: a Psychoanalytic Study (Ce que Lacan disait des femmes: Étude de psychanalyse [2003]), tr. by John Holland, New York: Other Press, 2006.

-149. Leader, Stealing the Mona Lisa.
+^{149.} Leader, Stealing the Mona Lisa.

-150. In Seminar XI, Lacan explains this further with the help of Choang-tsu's dream of himself as a butterfly.
-But this does not mean that he is captivated by the butterfly-he is a captive butterfly, but captured by nothing, for, in the dream, he is a butterfly for nobody.
+^{150.} In Seminar XI, Lacan explains this further with the help of Choang-tsu's dream of himself as a butterfly.
+'But this does not mean that he is captivated by the butterfly-he is a captive butterfly, but captured by nothing, for, in the dream, he is a butterfly for nobody.
 It is when he is awake that he is Choang-tsu for others, and is caught in their butterfly net.'
 Four Fundamental Concepts, p.
 76.

-151. To illustrate this, Leader used the example of masks, especially in the work of Pablo Picasso.
+^{151.} To illustrate this, Leader used the example of masks, especially in the work of Pablo Picasso.
 See Stealing the Mona Lisa, p.
 42.

-152. See Lacan's part two of Seminar XI, entitled 'Of the Gaze and objet petit a', Four Fundamental Concepts, pp. 65-119.
+^{152.} See Lacan's part two of Seminar XI, entitled 'Of the Gaze and objet petit a', Four Fundamental Concepts, pp. 65-119.

-153. See Steve Dutton, Percy Peacock and Steve Swindells' exhibition Kayakoy shown in Pekao, Toronto, and Catalyst Arts Belfast, in 2000 and 2001.
+^{153.} See Steve Dutton, Percy Peacock and Steve Swindells' exhibition Kayakoy shown in Pekao, Toronto, and Catalyst Arts Belfast, in 2000 and 2001.
 The work took as its motif an abandoned ghost village converted into a tourist attraction.
 They show that the attraction of absence is not only a defining characteristic of a work of art.
 In addition, Anthony Vidler argues that distance and proximity play an important part in different phenomena related to engagement, from estrangement to neighbourliness.
+Anthony Vidler, Warped Space.
+Art, Architecture, and Anxiety in Modern Culture, Cambridge, MA, and London: MIT Press, 2000.